keijiro/unity-midi-input/README.md

 #### static float GetKnob ( channel, filter )

-Provides the current CC value from the specified CC channel.
+Provides the current value from the specified CC channel (CC#).

 #### static int [] Channels

 The CC channel list.
 It contains the channel numbers which has alraedy sent any data to the host.

 Filters for CC input
 --------------------

-You can specify the filter type when retrieving the CC value with the GetKnob function.
+You can specify one of the three filter types below when retrieving a CC value with the GetKnob function.
-There are three filter types.

 - Filter.Realtime - no filter.
 It returns the last received value.
 - Filter.Fast - light low-pass filter.
 It suits fast-moving objects.